How do Quests work in Hearthstone Battlegrounds?

 - Gives your minions +3/+3, and then shuffles their stats.

-- You get three random Darkmoon Prizes.
+- You get two random Darkmoon Prizes.

 - You steal every minion in Bob’s Tavern, and then the Tavern is refreshed.